Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 [![https://gyazo.com/531e6af4861d0f0d68e66682e5ae17e9](https://i.gyazo.com/531e6af4861d0f0d68e66682e5ae17e9.png)](https://gyazo.com/531e6af4861d0f0d68e66682e5ae17e9)

 - From the results I can estimate that the Neo4J might have a appropriately constant running time.
 The benchmark test shows that the time is constant even when the data grows, the number of nodes N grows logarithmically.
+The time complexity of the database queries would be O(1.

 - From the results I can estimate that the Relational database might have a ~quadratic running time.